sjhloco/mm_food/tuscan_chicken.md

 ## Method

 1. Mix flour, paprika, oregano, salt and pepper in an empty ice-cream tub.
 Add chicken breasts and toss to coat
-2. Heat a few table sponos of oil from the sundried tomatoes in a large pan over a medium heat and cook the chicken (skin-side down) for 4-5 mins until the skin is golden brown.
+2. Heat a few table spoons of oil from the sundried tomatoes in a large pan over a medium heat and cook the chicken (skin-side down) for 4-5 mins until the skin is golden brown.
 Turn over and cook for another 4-5 mins until golden on both sides.
 Remove to a plate and set aside
 3. Add the onion and pepper and fry for 4–5 minutes over a medium heat
 4. Add the garlic and fry for 30 seconds, stir in the tomatoes and tomato purée
 5. Pour in wine and cook away the alcohol for a few minutes